Best App to Learn Italian: Top 25 Language Apps in 2023

 Busuu – Quick Summary:

-- Offers various features catering to all learning levels.
+- It offers various features that cater to all learning levels.

 - Teaches vocabulary on multiple subjects.